 Anal Sex (With or Without Condoms):

 When it comes to anal sex, real lube (not spit) is an absolute necessity and one of the main factors in a pleasurable experience.
 Hopefully, you’ve engaged in foreplay leading up to this moment, which helps pre-lubricate the anal canal even further.
-Silicone lube is my best recommendation for anal sex with or without condoms.
+From a doctor’s standpoint, silicone lube is the best recommendation for anal sex with or without condoms.
 The anus does not self-lubricate like the vagina, so it is essential to have an abundance of lube to prevent discomfort and minimize the risk of injury.
 It’s hard to find any lube that beats the slickness and endurance of silicone.

 Silicone (and water-based) lubes are safe to use with latex condoms.
 It’s also hypoallergenic, which makes it very skin-safe, even for people with sensitivity or allergies.
 They also won’t dry out and are waterproof, making them perfect for shower-play.
 The one thing to keep in mind is that, like oils, they can stain sheets and surfaces and take extra effort to remove from your body post-play (though this scrub was specially designed to help easily remove lube and bodily fluids).
 Because of this, some people prefer water-based and hybrid lubes, even though they don’t provide as much slickness as silicone does.